giampaolo/psutil/docs/api.rst

       Utility method retrieving multiple process information as a dictionary.
-      If *attrs* is specified, it must be a collection of strings reflecting available :class:`Process` class's attribute names (see
-      :attr:`Process.attrs` for a full list).
-If not passed, all public read-only attributes are assumed.
+      If *attrs* is specified, it must be a collection of strings reflecting available :class:`Process` class's attribute names.
+If not passed, all public read-only attributes contained in :attr:`Process.attrs` are assumed.

       *ad_value* is the value which gets assigned to a dict key in case :exc:`AccessDenied` or :exc:`ZombieProcess` exception is raised when